 30+ years of PERF service $500.00

 Included in this article is a template we suggest you use in writing a personal letter to your Legislators.
-I know we have encouraged you to write to your Legislators in the past.
-Some of you have done so, but the vast majority of you have not.
 If we are to have any chance to reinstate the 13th check, it is absolutely essential that your Legislators hear from you.
 Please use this template to tell a story about yourself – how long you worked as a public employee.
 Tell them how much you receive in benefits.
 Then explain how much your benefits have been reduced because of a 1% COLA substitution for the 13th check.
 If Legislators do not hear from you, they will simply assume that public employees are satisfied with the COLA instead of the 13th check.

 If you don’t know the name of your State Senator or State Representative visit www.iga.in.gov .
 Click on “Find your Legislator” and enter your address.
 You may also call your County Clerk.